Sumityvd/pokinspecatch/README.md

 # Pokinspecatch CLI

-Pokedex CLI is a command-line interface application written in Go.
+Pokinspecatch CLI is a command-line interface application written in Go.
 It allows users to interact with the Pokemon API to explore the map, catch and inspect Pokemon.

 ## Features